Sign up for our Newsletter

 While maintaining these measures in the workplace may seem inconsistent with states lifting mandates, and people able to eat out, gather in bars, attend concerts and sporting events, etc., it does track with CDC guidance for those who are unvaccinated.
 Additionally, because of the amount of time spent at work, often in close quarters, there is an underlying rationale to maintaining tighter controls to protect unvaccinated workers.

 TAG also sees some benefit to maintaining protections as there is some projection that cases could increase again in the fall and it may be easier to maintain to the requirements than to try to reinstitute them.
 Additionally, studies have shown that COVID-19 protections significantly reduced the 2020 rates of influenza, so companies can be further protecting business operations by reducing absences caused by other communicable respiratory illnesses.
 There is the distinct liability risk if a business fails to follow the OSHA guidance, and then has a COVID-19 outbreak or work-related transmission traced back to its facility.
-Furthermore, in this guidance, OSHA reiterates the need to report cases of work-related infection to the agency
+Furthermore, in this guidance, OSHA reiterates the need to report cases of work-related infection to the agency.

 With TAG’s expertise in public health and communicable diseases, we are continuing to assist businesses COVID-19 and other workplace-transmissible disease protections.
 Give us a call for assistance with yours!